ROCm/hipBLASLt/docs/how-to/how-to-use-streamk.rst

 =========================================

 The ``TENSILE_SOLUTION_SELECTION_METHOD`` environment variable controls the hipBLASLt kernel selection strategy for GEMM operations.
+These variables apply to all GEMMs in an application.
-Set this variable to ``2`` to enable the Stream-K library or leave it set to ``0`` to continue to use the default settings.
+Set this variable to ``2`` to enable the Origami with Stream-K library or leave it set to ``0`` to continue to use the default settings.

 .. note::

-   On the AMD Instinct™ MI350 series, Stream-K is the only kernel selection strategy available.
+   On the AMD Instinct™ MI350 series, Origami with Stream-K is the only kernel selection strategy available.
    There is no alternative library and the ``TENSILE_SOLUTION_SELECTION_METHOD`` variable has no effect.

 *  ``TENSILE_SOLUTION_SELECTION_METHOD=0`` (Standard tuned libraries)